 What It’s Like to Be an Enneagram 6

 Typically, out of any of the other Enneagram types, 6s are very loyal and caring people.
-Not only are they highly dedicated to people, but they remain committed to deeply held ideas, beliefs, and systems.
+They are highly dedicated to people and remain committed to deeply held ideas, beliefs, and systems.
 When an Enneagram Type 6 believes in something, they will hold onto the belief wholeheartedly.
-However, type 6s do need to feel that they have support and guidance in their thoughts too.
+However, type 6s also need to feel that they have support and guidance in their thoughts.
 Not having this security is one of Type 6’s greatest fears.

 Despite their fears, type 6s are incredibly hardworking, thoughtful, organized, and kind to others.
 They try their best to prepare for any situation, so they often think meticulously about different situations.